dstackai/dstack.github.io/docs/index.md

 275a6207be2e  download-model  wonderful-rat-1  sugar-1   DONE      1 min ago  1 min       models/117M
 ```

-The first column here is the unique ID of the job.
+The first column here (`JOB`) is the unique ID of the job.
 Use that ID when calling other commands, such as `dstack stop`,
 `dstack logs`, and `dstack artifacts`.
-The third column is the unique name of the run, associated with a single
+The third column (`RUN`) is the unique name of the run, associated with a single
 `dstack run` command.
 You can also use it when calling the commands such as `dstack stop`, and `dstack logs`.

 #### Logs

-As your workflow is being running, you can see the output of the jobs that are associated with your run.
+With the CLI, you can see the output of your run.
 Type `dstack logs --help`, to see how to do it:

 ```bash